chrislongros/docker-tailscale-serve-preserve/README.md

 - **Restore** the configuration after container updates
 - **Wait** for containers to be healthy before applying serve rules on boot
 - **Avoid port conflicts** by proxying to `127.0.0.1` instead of binding directly
+- **Detect and fix missing port bindings** by restarting affected TrueNAS apps via CLI
+- **Fix restart loops** by detecting containers stuck in "Restarting" state and properly restarting their parent apps
+- **Validate ports before configuring** Tailscale Serve to avoid errors on ports with no listeners

 ## Scripts